hesptech/rhouse_test/README.md

 # Flutter Real Estate prototype

-An Application prototype built with Dart and Flutter.
+A mobile App for Toronto Houses and Condo for sale built with Flutter and Dart.

 ## Overview